HomeAboutPractice AreasFAQWritingTools New Contact

 Filing a release application before the Magistrate

-Where the freeze is pursuant to a Section 102 BNSS seizure order by police, the standard remedy is an application before the competent Magistrate (typically the Chief Metropolitan Magistrate or Judicial Magistrate First Class in Delhi) under Section 452 or 457 BNSS requesting release of the seized property.
+Where the freeze is pursuant to a Section 106 BNSS seizure direction by police, the standard remedy is a case-property application before the competent Magistrate (typically the Chief Metropolitan Magistrate or Judicial Magistrate First Class in Delhi) requesting release or modification of the seized/held funds.
 The application sets out the account holder's entitlement to the funds and the absence of any direct involvement in the alleged offence.

 The court will typically call for a police report before deciding.
 The investigating officer's position — whether they oppose or are neutral to release — can be significant.
 Engaging with the investigating agency early, where appropriate, can help clarify the factual picture and may reduce opposition to the release application.